xubingyue/avocadodb/Documentation/Books/Manual/Administration/Replication/Asynchronous/Components.md

 *lastLogTick* attribute of the initial sync operation.

-**Note**: Starting a database's replication applier via the *start* command will not necessarily start the applier on the next and following ArangoDB server restarts.
+**Note**: Starting a database's replication applier via the *start* command will not necessarily start the applier on the next and following AvocadoDB server restarts.
 Additionally, stopping a database's replication applier manually will not necessarily prevent the applier from being started again on the next server start.
 All of this is configurable separately (hang on reading).